a-maliarov/amazoncaptcha/README.md

 ![Implementation](https://img.shields.io/pypi/implementation/amazoncaptcha)

 ## Usage
-If you are **data extraction** or **web scraping** specialist, who is crawling Amazon by using `selenium`, this classmethod will do all the "dirty" work of extracting an image from webpage for you.
-Practically, it takes a screenshot from your webdriver, crops the captcha and stores it into bytes array, which is then used to create an AmazonCaptcha instance.
+For **data extraction** or **web scraping** specialists, who is crawling Amazon by using `selenium`, the classmethod below will do all the "dirty" work of extracting an image from webpage for you.
+Practically, it takes a screenshot from your webdriver, crops the captcha and stores it into bytes array, which is then used to create an `AmazonCaptcha` instance.
 This also means avoiding any local savings.
 ```python
 from amazoncaptcha import AmazonCaptcha
 from selenium import webdriver